Kike-Ramirez/workshop-iot-creativecodingmadrid/Raspberry PI Headless Setup/README.md

 * To check your DNS IP:
 `nmcli dev show | grep DNS`

-If not installed you must install:
+If not installed you must install it using apt manager:
 `sudo apt-get install network-manager`